tonghuikang/blog/_posts/2021-11-06-starting-out-h1b1.md

 Public transport is very rudimentary.
 Buses, trams and trains are infrequent, but usually on time.
 You can find the transport map and bike map online for [various](https://www.vta.org/go/maps) [regions](https://www.samtrans.com/schedulesandmaps/maps.html) of the Bay Area.

 It is easier to learn how to drive in the US than in Singapore.
 To learn driving in California you first need to pass a California permit test.
+This is my [advice](https://www.quora.com/How-do-I-prepare-for-California-DMV-written-exam/answer/Tong-Hui-Kang-1) on how to study for the permit test.

 With the permit, you may drive in the presence of a fully licensed driver, who might a driving instructor.
 After passing the practical test at the DMV, you have the full license.
 The process in Singapore is more complicated.

 If you already have a driving license from Singapore, I think you may be exempted from obtaining a license for a few months (citation needed).